anyamb/Spoon-Knife/README.md

 ## This is a level 2
 ### Well hello there!
 This is a sample forked project for CSI 326
-This is a documanetation about [Google]
+This is a documanetation about [markdown]

 This repository is meant to provide an example for *forking* a repository on GitHub.